 How to love a child whose Love Language is ‘Physical Touch’:

 A child whose love language is ‘physical touch’ will react strongly to any kind of thoughtless or negative touch.
-Try not to ever move a child without getting their permission and if you have previously hit (‘smacked’) your child, read up about why psychologists say smacking kids is a bad idea.
+Try not to ever move a child without getting their permission and of course, don’t smack children.

 How to love a child whose Love Language is ‘Words of encouragement’: